BanForFun/react-select-table/README.md

 Continuing with the todo list example, we'll import the namespace from the store setup file.

 We will then add our four columns:
-1. The number of the row, with the title of _A/I_ (Auto increment)
+1. The number of the row, with a title of 'A/I' (Auto increment)
-2. The id of the item, with the title of _Id_, using th elements
+2. The id of the item, with a title of 'Id', using th elements
-3. The title of the item, the with title of _Title_
+3. The title of the item, with a title of 'Title'
-4. The completion status of the item, the with title of _Completed_, rendered as a checkmark or an X icon, which is also colored using a css class.
+4. The completion status of the item, with a title of 'Completed', rendered as a checkmark or an x icon, which is colored using a css class.
 We'll use fontawesome for the icons.

 Our code thus far is: